coq/coq/CONTRIBUTING.md

 release, but only for the next one).

 After branching, most changes are introduced in the stable branch by a backporting process.
-PR authors and assignee can signal intent of having a PR backported or not by selecting an appropriate milestone.
+PR authors and assignee can signal a desire to have a PR backported by selecting an appropriate milestone.
 Most of the time, the choice of milestone is between two options: the next major version that has yet to branch from `master`, or the next version (beta, final, or patch-level release) of the active stable branch.
 In the end, it is the RM who decides whether to follow or not the recommendation of the PR assignee, and who backports PRs to the